 Millennials are considered digital pioneers — the first generation to be influenced by an explosion of technological advances and the birth of social media.
-But Gen Z are considered digital natives; they’ve never known a world without digital devices and social media.
+But Gen Z is considered digital natives; they've never known a world without digital devices and social media.

 For millennials and Gen Z, diversity is normal.